Viktorjin/Viktorjin.github.io/_posts/2020-11-10-Ecommerce Data Analysis, Monthly Revenue Grwoth.md

+---
+layout: post
-# E-commerce Data Analysis - Monthly Revenue Growth Rate
+title: E-commerce Data Analysis Part One - Data Wrangling & Monthly Revenue
+permlink: /Montly_Revenue_Analysis
+---

 ## Introduction:
 In this E-commerce Data Series, we will analyze sales data from a UK online retialer.
 In part one, we will be mainly focus on the data wrangling and then move on to caculate the monthly revenue growth rate.